ToYoNiX/toyonix.github.io/content/Blog/My First Ever Homelab Journey.md

 ## Where Things Stand Today

 After nearly a year of experimenting, breaking things, learning from mistakes, and upgrading piece by piece, I’ve now built a home lab that feels genuinely reliable.
 It runs on low-power hardware designed for uptime, survives unexpected outages, supports secure remote access, and doesn’t terrorize my electricity bill.
 And the really exciting part?
 This was only the journey through hardware.
 Networking, reverse proxies, SSL certificates, free dynamic domains, automation—all of that was still ahead of me, each step introducing a new lesson and a new level of control over my digital world.

----

-## What’s Coming Next?

-In the sections that follow, I’ll walk through everything I discovered along the way: how to choose home lab hardware that makes sense, how to manage power and uptime without going broke, how to secure remote access properly, and how to design a smart, scalable home server setup.
-If you’re ready for the ride, grab a snack—because the adventure is only just beginning. 🧑‍💻🌍

----

-**⚠️ Work in Progress — Cool Stuff Coming Soon!**
+I will go over these in a different article.
+But for now, This is just the start!